 Development of the Christian community's understanding in faith from the thirteenth to the twentieth century, highlighting its theologians' thinking through the tradition in light of the intellectual, social, and cultural milieux of their day.
 Close readings of several major figures (e.g., Thomas Aquinas, Martin Luther or John Calvin, Friedrich Schleiermacher, Karl Rahner).
 Church councils, theological movements, and other figures surrounding and connecting these major thinkers.
+Prerequisite: major or permission.
 H